JSAP BOARD MEMBERS (2 ARE NOT IN THE PHOTO)

 Empower our Journalists and Professors

-Journalism Studies Association of the Philippines or JSAP is a non-profit and educational organization of journalism teachers and practitioners.
+Journalism Studies Association of the Philippines or JSAP is a non-stock, non-profit corporation.
+It is an educational organization of journalism teachers and practitioners.

 “News is only the first rough draft of history.”